Alcohol and Other Drug Services

 A student may contact the AOD/R.A.I.S.E.
 Counselor to schedule an appointment or may be sanctioned to schedule an appointment through the judicial process as a result of a violation, either on or off campus, of the University’s Alcohol and Other Drug Policy (PDF).
 This policy can also be found within the Student Code of Conduct (PDF).
 Each sanctioned student receives three psychoeducational sessions, which includes assessment, safety information, reflection, and referral to Drug and Alcohol services if needed.

 Gwynedd Mercy University is foremost concerned with the health & wellness of our students.
-Thus, we have adopted the following policies: (Please consult the Student Code of Conduct (PDF) or the Alcohol and Other Drug Policy (PDF) for more information)
+Thus, we have adopted the policies below.
+Please consult the Alcohol and Other Drug Policy (PDF) for more information

-The University strongly encourages students to seek and use medical assistance for themselves during emergency situation when they are dangerously under the influence of alcohol or drugs.
-No student seeking medical treatment for themselves or accepting medical treatment as a result of a Good Samaritan report, for the effects of drug or alcohol use, will be subject to University discipline for violating the Alcohol and Other Drug policy.
+Gwynedd Mercy University strongly encourages students to seek and use medical assistance for themselves or others during emergency situations when they are dangerously under the influence of alcohol, cannabis, or drugs.
+No student seeking medical treatment for themselves, others, or accepting medical treatment as a result of a Good Samaritan report, for the effects of cannabis, alcohol, or other drug use, will be subject to University discipline for violating the Alcohol or Other Drug policy.
+Medical Amnesty may be granted to an intoxicated student; however, the student will be required to complete the necessary requirements (outlined below) including participating in the University’s R.A.I.S.E.
+(Reducing Alcohol Incidents through Student Education) program.

 Please see the below documents for the full rules and regulations related to these two policies: